John Gapper

-John Gapper (born 31 May 1959) is associate editor and chief business commentator of the Financial Times.
-He writes a weekly column, appearing on the comment page, about business trends and strategy.
+John Gapper (born 31 May 1959) is a business columnist who writes a weekly column for the Financial Times.
+Formerly, he was the newspaper's chief business commentator and opinion and analysis editor.
 Gapper is also co-author with Nick Denton of All That Glitters: The Fall of Barings and author of two novels, A Fatal Debt and The Ghost Shift.

 Education

 Gapper was educated at St Benedict's School, Ealing and at Exeter College, Oxford where he studied Philosophy, Politics and Economics.
 He later became a Harkness Fellow of the Commonwealth Fund of New York, studying US education and job training at the Wharton School of the University of Pennsylvania.